NFL Rumors: New York Jets Could Be Best-Positioned Team To Trade For Deshaun Watson

 New York had been in line for the first overall pick in the upcoming NFL Draft, but played their way out after winning a pair of games and lost the chance at picking signal caller Trevor Lawrence.
 Some insiders believe the team now intends to stick with third-year starter Sam Darnold instead, and could use the second overall selection as trade bait.

 As Pro Football Talk reported, Watson wants out of Houston after a falling out with the front office and displeasure about the direction of the franchise.
-He was reportedly upset with the franchise decided to ship away Pro Bowl wide receiver DeAndre Hopkins last offseason, and angry again when they disregarded his input about the hiring of a new general manager and head coach.
-The report noted that Watson suggested former San Francisco 49ers defensive coordinator Robert Saleh and Kansas City Chiefs offensive coordinator Eric Bieniemy be interviewed for the job.
+He reportedly became upset when they decided to ship away Pro Bowl wide receiver DeAndre Hopkins last offseason and got angry again when they disregarded his input about the hiring of a new general manager and head coach.
+The report noted that Watson suggested former San Francisco 49ers defensive coordinator Robert Saleh and Kansas City Chiefs offensive coordinator Eric Bieniemy to be interviewed for the job.

-But the outlet also added that he hasn’t asked the team to deal him away.
+But the outlet also added he hasn’t asked the team to deal him away.

 “Per a source with knowledge of the situation, Watson has not specifically requested a trade, yet,” the report noted.